 will bring up a documentation that is identical to the original website.

-The Control Panel website now allows you to mark branches as private or open source.
+The Control Panel now allows you to mark websites as private or open source.
 Open source websites can be pulled and imported by anyone.
 Private websites are still viewable to anyone, so it’s only about access to the source.

 Currently, you can only import websites from the same Workspace.
 So, to import an app locally, you either have to pull the app and then import it using its local path, or you have to first push it to our servers and import the app while it’s in the same Workspace.